This Keto Steak Omelet is a protein-packed keto breakfast that is sure to keep you full for hours!

 Assemble the Steak Omelet

-- Heat the large skillet to medium heat.
-Spray well with cooking spray.
+- Heat the the skillet to medium heat.
+Spray well with cooking spray or melt 1/2 tablespoon of butter.

 - Pour in the beaten eggs and cover with a lid.
 You do not want your eggs to bubble up.
 If they are, reduce the heat to medium-low.

-- Cook eggs with the lid on for 2 minutes
+- Cook eggs with the lid on for 1-2 minutes or until the eggs are almost set.

-- Eggs should be mostly set.
-(If they are not set, give it another 30 seconds to one minute covered.)
+- (If they are not set, give it another 30 seconds to one minute covered.)

 - Add the steak, greens, feta, and tomatoes to one side of the omelet and fold the other side over the toppings.